 Set the Administrative State parameter to Up and configure the required parameters.
 The Prefix SID Type parameter can be either Local or Global.
-The default is None. i Note: The segment routing administrative state can be enabled only if the prefix SID ty is either Local or Global. minimum value for the Prefix SID Start Label parameter depends on the value of the Sta ment Routing Label parameter on the MPLS instance.
-See 17.7 "To configure an MPLS inte rface" (p.
-217) . inte 5 rface" (p.
-217) .
-5 - rface" (p.
-217) . k OK to save your changes and close the form.
-5 -
+The default is None. i Note: The segment routing administrative state can be enabled only if the prefix SID typ is either Local or Global.
+The minimum value for the Prefix SID Start Label parameter depends on the value of the Start Segment Routing Label parameter on the MPLS instance.
+See 17.7 "To configure an MPLS interface" (p.
+225).
+5 Segment Routing Label parameter on the MPLS instance.
+See 17.7 "To configure an MPLS interface" (p.
+225).
+5 Segment Routing Label parameter on the MPLS instance.
+See 17.7 "To configure an MPLS interface" (p.
+225) .
+Click OK to save your changes and close the form.
+5 Segment Routing Label parameter on the MPLS instance.
+See 17.7 "To configure an MPLS interface" (p.
+225).
+Click OK to save your changes and close the form.
+Note: Upon enabling segment routing with administrative state UP and Prefix SID parameter to Local or Global the Dynamic LSPs gets discovered.